How to Start a Taxi Business in Greece: A Complete Roadmap

 Market Overview

-Greece's taxi industry is fueled by its thriving tourism sector.
-Millions of tourists visit the country annually, relying on taxis to navigate the cities, islands, and countryside.
-Key urban areas like Athens and Thessaloniki experience high daily demand, while rural and island destinations see seasonal peaks, particularly in the summer months.
+Greece's taxi industry is fueled by its thriving tourism sector and high urban mobility demand.
+Over 30 million tourists visit the country annually, relying on taxis to navigate the cities, islands, and countryside.
+Key urban areas like Athens and Thessaloniki experience high daily demand for taxi services in Greece, while rural and island destinations see seasonal peaks, particularly during the summer months from June to September.
+Athens International Airport alone generates enormous demand for airport taxi transfers in Greece, creating a lucrative niche for taxi entrepreneurs.

 Regulations and Legal Framework